ttscoff/bunch/bunch-files/logic.md

 Weekday comparison
 : Test whether the current weekday is before, after or is a given day, with the week starting on Sunday.
-Days can be abbreviated with standard abbreviations.
+Days can be abbreviated with standard abbreviations (`mon`, `wed`, `fri`).
 This comparison only works in English.
 The condition just needs to start with `weekday`.

+	Remember that you can combine multiple conditions with "OR", so to have a block run on Tuesday and Thursday, use `weekday is Tues OR weekday is Thurs`

 	Example: `if weekday is Wednesday`